Lowrants History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Lowrants Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lowrants family to the New World and Oceana
+Migration of the Lowrants family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Lowrants, or a variant listed above to cross the Atlantic and come to North America were : George and Elizabeth Lawrance, who settled in Virginia in 1641; Anne and John Lawrence settled in Virginia with their seven children in 1676; Ben, Edward, Elizabeth, J.R.
 John, Joseph, Lewis, Mary, Phillip, Thomas, and William Lawrence, all arrived in Philadelphia between 1840 and 1860..